Tuesday, April 29, 2025

 During the next few years the newspapers were full of stories of the war in Cuba.
 In 1895 Cuban Nationalists had begun a revolution against Spanish rule.
 In January 1898 the United States Navy sent the battleship USS Maine to Havana to protect U. S. citizens.
 The Maine was sunk by a mine explosion in the harbor on February 15.
 The United States Congress passed a joint resolution acknowledging Cuban independence and authorized president William McKinley to use military measures to end fighting in Cuba.
 Spain rejected the U.S. ultimatum and severed diplomatic relations.
 A naval blockade of Cuba was implemented and a call went out for 125,000 military volunteers.
 Spain declared war on the U.S. and Congress voted to go to war against Spain on April 25, 1898.

-It wasn't just soldiers that were off to Cuba.
-Aunt Lee was a nurse and she went to Cuba with the American Red Cross.
 It wasn't a very long war but it had big consequences.
 A cease-fire was signed on August 12, 1898 amd the war officially ended four months later when the Treaty of Paris was signed on December 10, 1898.
 Besides guaranteeing the independence of Cuba, the treaty also forced Spain to cede Guam and Puerto Rico to the U.S. and to agree to sell the Philippines to the U.S. The U.S. Senate ratified the treaty on February 6, 1899 by a margin of one vote.

-Aunt Lee returned to New Orleans and continued her life a nurse.
+When Aunt Lee returned to New Orleans she continued her life a nurse.
 I ended up with her red velvet photo album full of photos of family and friends, identified for me by my Great Aunt Vera.
 I have already used several of them in this blog.
 On page one of the album is a photo of a soldier that Aunt Lee met during her time in Cuba.

 Aunt Lee's Photo Album